Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 Interesting Facts About Black Panthers

 - Black panther is not a separate species of big cats.
-They are actually the black variant forms of leopard and jaguar species.
+They are the black variant forms of leopard and jaguar species.

 - The black color of the skin and fur of the black panthers is due to genetics.
 In leopards, the expression of recessive melanistic allele causes black color, while in jaguars, the expression of dominant melanistic allele causes black color.